pyrethrum/webdriver/webdriver-precore/README.md

       Success a -> pure a
 ```

-### 2. Applying the Runner to the W3Spec Functions
+### 2. Applying the Runner to the HttpSpec Functions

 *Create an IO API by applying run to each endpoint definition exposed by this library*